-According to an article published the following day by the Winnipeg Free Press, China signed an agreement to purchase 35.4 million bushels of Canadian wheat in a deal that reduced CWB stocks to their lowest point in 10 years.
+The populous East Asian country signed an agreement to purchase 35.4 million bushels of Canadian wheat in a deal that reduced CWB inventory to its lowest point in 10 years, according to an article published the following day by the Winnipeg Free Press.

 “We’re virtually sold out,” said a wheat board representative.
 “While we know there is still a lot of wheat on hand, most of it is spread out in the system.”

-The wheat in the 1976 deal with China was mostly No. 3 Canada Western Red Spring Wheat, which was shipped from the Pacific Coast between April and December of that year.
+The wheat in the 1976 deal with China was mostly #3 Canada Western Red Spring Wheat, which was shipped from the Pacific Coast between April and December of that year.